 David then cuts into an old memory and what he would say if he could relive a moment from the past “The best way to connect with people is to know everything about them” The words seem ominous but are a great example of the "Durchfallen" to create contrast.
 The film reel shows a variety of different movies that have previously been discussed like the "Edge of Tomorrow" and ‘The Spiderman Verse"

-*You may be thinking wait you thought David hadn’t seen them, and you are right.
+*John may be thinking wait he thought David hadn’t seen them, and he is right.
 But there is just something he gets out of that, that someone may also get, in a conversation.

 “The best way to connect with people is to connect with what you may connect”